-The material terms of our agreements with Mr. Wallstrom, Ms. Fuller and Mr. Ilagan are described below.
+Executive Officer Employment Agreements and Offer Letters.
+The material terms of our agreements with Mr. Wallstrom and Ms. Fuller are described below.

-Mr. Wallstrom's Employment Agreement.
-Mr. Wallstrom's employment agreement with the Company was effective November 11, 2013 (the "Employment Agreement") and will continue until the end of the Company's fiscal year ending on or about January 31, 2017.
+Wallstrom's Employment Agreement.
+Mr. Wallstrom's employment agreement with the Company was effective November 11, 2013 (the "Employment Agreement") and has automatically renewed for fiscal 2018.
+It will continue until the end of the Company's fiscal year ending on or about January 31, 2018.
 The Employment Agreement will renew automatically for successive one-year periods unless either the Company or Mr. Wallstrom gives notice to the other of its or his intention not to renew.

 Under the Employment Agreement, Mr. Wallstrom's initial annual base salary rate is \$750,000.
 Mr. Wallstrom has a target annual fiscal bonus of 100% of his annual base salary rate, with a maximum annual cash bonus of up to 200% of his annual base salary rate and he is also eligible for long-term incentive grants.
-In connection with being retained as President and Chief Executive Officer, Mr. Wallstrom received a one-time grant of 49,080 restricted stock units, equal to approximately \$1,200,000.
-Sixty percent of these restricted stock units will vest based on performance and forty percent vested and will vest in equal amounts on each of November 3, 2015 and 2016.
-The Company also agreed to reimburse Mr. Wallstrom for the expenses of relocating his residence to the Fort Wayne, Indiana area.
+In connection with being retained as President and Chief Executive Officer, Mr. Wallstrom received a one-time grant of 49,080 restricted stock units, which was equal to approximately \$1,200,000.
+Sixty percent of these restricted stock units were forfeited as a result of performance and forty percent vested in equal amounts on each of November 3, 2015 and 2016.
+The Company also reimbursed Mr. Wallstrom for the expenses of relocating his residence to the Fort Wayne, Indiana area.

-Wallstrom's Employment Agreement contains non-compete restrictions.
+Mr. Wallstrom's Employment Agreement contains non-compete restrictions.
 During the period of his employment and for a period of two years following his termination, Mr. Wallstrom may not engage in, manage, join or work for (as an employee, consultant or independent contractor) or permit the use of his name by, or provide financial or other assistance to, any competitor that engages in the design, production, marketing and retailing of (i) handbags and other bags and related accessories or (ii) accessories such as jewelry, travel and leisure items, and baby clothes and accessories.
 In order to be treated as a competitor pursuant to Mr. Wallstrom's Employment Agreement, an enterprise would have to have received in the prior fiscal year at least 25% of its revenues from the design, production, marketing and/or retailing of handbags, other bags and related accessories or more than 50% of its revenues from the combination of the design, production, marketing and/or retailing of handbags, other bags and related accessories, accessories such as jewelry, travel and leisure items and baby clothes and accessories.
 Mr. Wallstrom's Employment Agreement also contains customary confidentiality provisions.